Blu3wolf/BMS-Docs/Acronyms.md

 MiG | Mikoyan-Gurevich | A Russian aircraft manufacturer MIL | Military | Usually, Military Power - full thrust available without afterburner MISC | Miscellaneous
+MiTac | | Aerial TACAN beacon used by KC-10 tankers.
 MITL | Man-In-The-Loop | A category of weapons requiring input from the operator during the weapon TOF MLG | Main Landing Gear |
-MLU | Mid Life Update | An upgrade program applied to a number of EPAF F-16s MMC | Multi-Mission Computer | Previoulsy known as the FCC.
+MLU | Mid Life Update | An upgrade program applied to a number of EPAF F-16s MMC | Modular / Multi-Mission Computer | Previoulsy known as the FCC.
-MNL | Manual | Manual radio mode.
+MNL | Manual | Manual radio mode also see MAN.
 MP | Multiplayer |
 MPO | Manual Pitch Overide Switch | Used to rock out of Deep Stalls.
 MRK | Mark |
 MRM | Missile Overide Mode | selected via Throttle for quick access to AMRAAM and Sidewinder missiles.
 MSA | Minimum Safe Altitude |
-MSL | Missile | This specifically refers to the volume control for the sidewinder (AIM-9) audio tone.
+MSL | Missile Slaving Loop | This specifically refers to the volume control for the sidewinder (AIM-9) audio tone.
 MSL | Minimum Safe Level | Value used with TFR.
 MSL OVRD | Missile Override Mode | One of two override mastermodes in the F-16 MSR OVRD | Miss-spelling of MSL OVRD |
+MUX | Multiplexer |
 MWS | Missile Warning System |
 NAT | Network Address Translation | A function of your router (probably) NAV | Navigation | Default mastermode of the aircraft